rxwei/tensorflow-swift/proposals/GeneralizedDifferentiability.md

 differentiation of opaque function values or methods required by protocols.
 While the former is not a struct requirement in machine learning systems, the latter fundamentally obstructs composable, protocol-oriented machine learning APIs.
-This proposal introduces a new function type attribute in the Swift language, `@differentiable`, which encodes a function's differentiability throughout the language.
+This document describes a new formalization of differentiability in Swift's type system, including an `@autodiff` function type attribute, an extension to functions' layout, and new syntax for selecting differentiable arguments.

 ## Introduction